 The current charge is found here (Norwegian only).

-Norwegian numbering resources cannot be used in other countries on a permanent basis by way of activation of Norwegian numbering resources in a telecommunications network, or by permanent international roaming.
+According to Numbering Regulations section 16, Norwegian numbering resources cannot be provided for use permanently outside Norway.
+This means that a Norwegian number cannot be used in other countries on a permanent basis for origination or termination in a telecommunications network, or by permanent international roaming.

 Temporary roaming is not considered as extraterritorial use.

-There are exemptions for use of 12-digit numbers reserved for M2M/IoT communication on a permanent basis in other countries.
-Nkom encourages providers to make as extensive use of 12-digit numbers as possible.
+There is an exemption for use of 12-digit numbers reserved for M2M/IoT communication.
+Such resources may be used on a permanent basis in other countries.